-The accompanying Schedule of Federal Awards Receipts and Expenditures is presented for additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
-We subjected this information to the auditing procedures applied in the audit of the basic financial statements.
-In our opinion, it is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+We conducted our audit to form opinions on the financial statements that collectively comprise the School District's basic financial statements.
+The Schedule of Federal Awards Receipts and Expenditures is required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.
+We subjected the Schedule of Federal Awards Receipts and Expenditures to the auditing procedures applied in the audit of the basic financial statements.
+In our opinion, this information is fairly stated in all material respects in relation to the basic financial statements taken as a whole.